 Patient Reporting

-Detailed patient reports tell about conditions, treatments, and progress.
-These reports are very important for both medical teams and patients.
+Patient reports prepared in detail describe the conditions, treatments, and progress.
+These are highly important both for medical teams and patients.

 Medication Management

-Monitoring prescribed medicines and administration schedules helps reduce errors in the treatment process and assures that patients receive the right treatments at the right times.
+The monitoring of prescribed medicines and administration schedules helps reduce errors in the treatment process and assures patients receive the right treatments at the right times.

 Patient Education

-Sharing condition-specific educational materials with the patients promotes better understanding of the care plans and fosters trust between patients and providers.
+The condition-specific education provided to the patients helps them understand the care plans better and builds trusting relationships between the patients and providers.

 Discharge Management